ndur0/SharpUsoDllLoader/README.md

 # SharpUsoDllLoader

-This is just my attempt to create a C# version (part of the journey to learn C#) of Clement Labro's (itm4n) UsoDllLoader project based on his awesome research.
+C# version (part of the journey to learn C#) of Clement Labro's (itm4n) UsoDllLoader project based on his awesome research.

 All credit to Clement Labro (itm4n)
 For more information: